 When you sweat too much, the ducts from the sweat glands in your skin become blocked.

-This causes your sweat to leak into surrounding tissue, which leads to irritation and redness.
+This causes your sweat to leak into surrounding tissue, which leads to irritation.
 You may feel the prickly sensation that gives this condition its name.